 Dr. Mbulaiteye is a senior investigator in the Infections and Immunoepidemiology Branch (IIB).
-He conducts research to understand the etiology of Burkitt lymphoma (BL), a cancer that occurs worldwide but has its highest incidence recorded in populations of sub-Saharan Africa.
+He investigates the etiology of Burkitt lymphoma (BL), a cancer that occurs worldwide but has its highest incidence recorded in populations of sub-Saharan Africa.

 Dr. Mbulaiteye received physician training at Makerere University, Kampala (1990) with advanced training in epidemiology and biostatistics (M.Phil.) from the University of Cambridge, U.K. (1994), and specialist training in internal medicine (M.Med.) from Makerere University (1996).
 His early research focused on measuring the impact of HIV on cancer in patients at the Uganda Cancer Institute (1994-1997) and investigating population trends of HIV in a general population in rural southwest Uganda while at the Uganda Virus Research Institute/ U.K. Medical Research Council HIV program.
 Dr. Mbulaiteye joined IIB in December 2000 to focus his work on KS and BL as a research fellow, and was awarded NIH scientific tenure and appointed senior investigator in 2013.
 In 2022, he was named Scientist of the Year by the Lymphoma Foundation of America.

 Dr. Mbulaiteye is an active member of the NIH and NCI community and has served on various search and technical committees.
 He is currently a member of DCEG Genotyping Review Committee.
 He is the Co-Editor-in-Chief, Infectious Agents and Cancer, Editorial Board Member for AIDS, International Journal of Cancer, and Frontiers in Cancer Epidemiology and Prevention.
 He is a member of the African Organization for Research and Training in Cancer (AORTIC), the Darwin College Society, the Cambridge Commonwealth Trust, and the World Federation of Scientists.
 Dr. Mbulaiteye is a Founding Member of the Burkitt Lymphoma Network.

 Dr. Mbulaiteye has been invited to organize scientific sessions about Burkitt lymphoma at the last four biennial meetings held by AORTIC (Cairo 2011, Durban 2013, Marrakech 2015, and Kigali 2017).
 In 2021, he was invited by IARC/WHO to assist in the revision of the Burkitt Lymphoma chapter in the WHO Classification of Tumours, 5th edition - Haematolymphoid Tumours.